 Convection cooking removes hot spots which can be found in regular ovens.
 The convection setting will aid even cooking temperatures throughout the oven’s cavity

-What is the Convection Setting Best Used For?
+What is a Convection Oven Best Used For?

 Casseroles and Stews